Sarvesh-maker14/pipergram/README.md

 # pipergram sarvesh41
 Pipergram - Social Media Application
 Pipergram is a social media application built using the MERN (MongoDB, Express, React, Node.js) stack.
-It allows users to create an account, share their thoughts and images with others, follow other users, like and comment on posts, and send private messages.
+It allows users to create an account, share their thoughts and images with others, follow other users and like on posts.

 Features
 Some of the key features of Pipergram include: